morbidick/lit-element-notify/README.md

 Small mixin for LitElement to get easy change events via the `properties` getter.

+This mixin adds the `notify` option to the property definition.
+Similar to the LitElement `attribute` option (which reflects a property to the dom) it fires an event as soon as the property value changes.
+The event name depends on the following conditions:

+0. `notify: true`: the property gets lowercased and `-changed` is appended (note: contrary to PolymerElement and similar to LitElements attribute handling no camelCase to kebap-case conversion is done)
+0. the notify option contains a string: `notify: 'success-event` fires an event named `success-event`
+0. `notify: true` is set and the attribute option is a string (`attribute: 'attribute-name`): the attribute name will be suffixed with `-changed`

+The updated value of the property is available in `event.detail.value`.

 ```javascript
 import { LitElement, html } from '@polymer/lit-element/lit-element.js';
 import LitNotify from '@morbidick/lit-element-notify/notify.js';